gmazoyer/docker-steamcmd/README.md

 # steamcmd Docker container

 This `Dockerfile` helps to start **steamcmd** related processes isolating them while they run.
-This image is based on `debian:stretch`.
+This image is based on `debian:buster`.

 It can be used to start any game servers that can be setup using **steamcmd**.